didymus707/portfolio-with-react/README.md

 # Portfolio

-This project was built with React and Tailwind CSS
+This project was built with React and Chakra UI

 ## ...